MegaMane/TextEngine/Reference/story.md

 Exits
-There is a door to the west that leads to that sweet, sweet porcelain throne.
-The door that leads to the hallway is to the east.
+The door to room 201 is to the east